- What is Digital Risk Management?

-Digital electronics is based on “0 or 1” normally open or normally closed.
-Digital electronics provide the basis to fourth industrial revolution or second (2nd) machine age.
-It is evolving and following “Morse Law” and expending exponentially.
-Computing power is also growing substantially to provide support in planning, designing and producing new innovative products either virtually or physical.
+Digital electronics provides the basis for fourth industrial revolution or second (2nd) machine age.
+It is evolving and following “Morse Law” and expanding exponentially.
+Computing power is also growing substantially to provide support in planning, designing, and producing new innovative products either virtually or physically.

-Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
+The combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
 Word.
-More and more tech. companies are securing place in top 100 among fortune 500 companies.
-[Add forbes or Mackenzie research)
+More and more tech.
+Companies are securing place in Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business world.
+More and more tech. companies are securing a place in the top 100 among fortune 500 companies.

-Even integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products ( robots, drones, 3D printers) are increasing leading to solving very complex problems which were not possible earlier.
+Even the integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products (robots, drones, 3D printers) is increasing leading to solving very complex problems which were not possible earlier.

-Whether it’s waterfall or agile project management, project schedule is utmost to plan and tack project activities.
-Agile project schedule is required to be developed, to portray incremental and iterative activities.
-Define short development please in schedule i.e. Sprint.
-Sprint is defined by the available time “timebox and resources.
-It will help to schedule to estimate time and cost simultaneously.
+Whether it is waterfall or agile project management, project schedule is utmost to plan and tack project activities.
+The Agile project schedule is required to be developed to portray incremental and iterative activities.
+Define short development please in schedule, i.e., Sprint.
+Sprint is defined by the available time “time-boxed” and resources.
+It will help planner/scheduler to estimate time and cost simultaneously.
 Velocity helps to measure work completed, planned vs actual, during single Phase or sprint.

 For Quantitative Schedule Risk Analysis (QSRA), need project schedule that presents all necessary activities with resource allocation.
-Apply activity uncertainty and link risks to an activities.
+Apply activity uncertainty and link risks to an activity.
 That is enough?

 Certainly not.
 Completeness and proper activity linkage are important for performing Monte Carlo Simulation.
 It’s best industrial practice to perform project schedule diagnostics.

-Level 1 schedule contains major milestones and level of uncertainty in estimating schedule duration is high.
-Level -1 schedule is developed based on past experiences and Heuristics assumptions that can be higher or lower i.e. uncertainty as lack of information or complete picture.
+Level 1 schedule contains major milestones and the level of uncertainty in estimating schedule duration is high.
+The Level-1 schedule is developed based on past experiences and Heuristics assumptions that can be higher or lower, i.e., uncertainty as lack of information or complete picture.
 Therefore, sensitivity analysis helps to identify the key activities or risks contributing to project delay.

 - Uncertainty and risk impact to an activity and overall project duration and finish time.